Extending global-local view alignment for self-supervised learning with remote sensing imagery: Conclusions

 \section{Conclusions}

-In this work, we introduce DINO-TP and DINO-MC, which extend DINO in two ways: (1) DINO-TP employs a positive temporal contrast strategy and (2) DINO-MC utilizes a new cropping strategy and color transformations for local views.
-Experimental results of KNN and linear probing evaluation on EuroSAT demonstrate the effectiveness of our cropping strategy, as well as the unstable performance of the positive temporal contrast on remote sensing imagery.
-We evaluate and compare our models with some self-supervised and supervised baselines on three remote sensing tasks.
-The results of three end-to-end tasks indicate the superiority and efficiency of DINO-MC over the existing state-of-the-art models.
+This study introduces DINO-TP and DINO-MC, which expand upon the contrastive SSL framework in two ways: (1) by adding a positive temporal contrast strategy, and (2) by introducing a novel cropping and color transformation strategy for local views.
+The results of KNN and linear probing evaluation on EuroSAT demonstrate the effectiveness of our cropping strategy, as well as the unstable performance of the positive temporal contrast.
+We evaluate and compare our models with established supervised and self-supervised models on two land use classification tasks and one change detection task in remote sensing domain, revealing the superior performance and effectiveness of DINO-MC.

-\textbf{Acknowledgement} This research was undertaken using the LIEF HPC-GPGPU Facility hosted at the University of Melbourne.
-This Facility was established with the assistance of LIEF Grant LE170100200.